HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 As covered in the fundamentals, the parser resolves entities by fetching whatever resource the `SYSTEM` identifier points to.
 But what happens when the fetched content causes problems?

 - If the file contains characters that are special in XML (`<`, `>`, `&`) the parser throws an error because the substituted content breaks the XML structure.
 This is why techniques like base64 encoding (php://filter) and error-based exfiltration exist — they work around this limitation.
+- If the target file is binary (a compiled library, an image, a .jar archive) the parser will either fail or return garbled content.
+This is another reason why encoding wrappers like `php://filter/convert.base64-encode` are useful — they convert binary content to safe ASCII before the parser tries to process it.
 - If the entity points to an HTTP URL, the parser makes an actual HTTP request to that URL.
 The response body replaces the entity.
 This is the foundation of both SSRF and OOB exfiltration.
 - If the entity points to a resource that does not exist, the parser generates an error message that often includes the path it tried to resolve.
 Attackers exploit this behavior to leak data through error messages.